-The Foundation for Food & Agriculture Research (FFAR) and U.S. Farmers & Ranchers in Action (USFRA) are thrilled to mark the one year anniversary of AgMission™, an unprecedented initiative to reduce greenhouse gases (GHG) in agriculture, by welcoming PepsiCo as a Founding Partner.
+The Foundation for Food & Agriculture Research (FFAR) is thrilled to mark the one year anniversary of AgMission™, an unprecedented initiative to reduce greenhouse gases (GHG) in agriculture, by welcoming PepsiCo as a Founding Partner.
 With a $5 million commitment to AgMission™, PepsiCo is expanding its efforts toward creating a more sustainable planet.

 In February 2020, FFAR and USFRA formed the Agriculture Climate Partnership, recently rebranded as AgMission™, to develop and implement climate-smart solutions at scales previously unimagined.
 AgMission™ aims to bring together all organizations and companies currently focused on climate science, while rapidly accelerating research and funding.
 The effort is leveraging data and research to create customized solutions for individual farms and ranches that will initially be deployed nationwide, and ultimately, worldwide.

 AgMission™ envisions a world where every farmer and rancher employs at least one climate-smart solution on every acre of farmland.
 The goal is for agriculture to be net negative for GHG emissions.

 Many farmers and ranchers are doing great work employing climate-smart practices on their lands.
 However, tackling climate change will require more adoption of these practices across the entire agricultural community.
 That is why AgMission seeks to create a unprecedented collaboration that will brings us a step closer to positioning agriculture as the natural climate change solution,” said FFAR’s Executive Director.
 “Similar to the Human Genome Project, AgMission envisions an expansive public-private partnership, that will be grounded in technology, research, farmer participation and worldwide data sharing.